dougsweetser/rotations_by_groups/README.md

 of the group.
 If one only uses two quaternions as input, q and q', the hollow sphere cannot be covered.
 Only by introducting a random element is it possible.

-There is an online webapp here: [https://rotations-by-groups.herokuapp.com](https://rotations-by-groups.herokuapp.com)

-The app shows the above expresion done many times over and over.
-It also has the randomized form.

 A characteristic of this group operation is that the scalar does not change.
 One might think that changing it from a small value of 0.1 to 5.0 would be a rather dull exercise.
 The result is actually odd: